What to consider

 - Makeup may be removed from around the site to be pierced, it’s important not to reply until your piercer has seen you at your check up.

-- It might seem to go without saying, but please make sure you shower or bathe beforehand, particularly if you’re doing any piercings below the belt.
+- It might seem to go without saying, but please make sure you shower or bathe beforehand.
 Also, if you’re preparing for an oral piercing don’t forget to brush your teeth too please.

 - We will not pierce anyone under the influence.
 It’s actually illegal.
 Even the smell of one beer could get you turned away.